 See exactly how to make vinyl decals for your kitchen appliances in my tutorial video (or keep scrolling if you prefer a step-by-step photo tutorial):

+Aren’t these a fun way to dress up an ordinary appliance?
 Now, when we talk about making and applying vinyl decals, we mean ADHESIVE vinyl — this is a vinyl with a self adhesive backing.
 Vinyl like this comes in both permanent and removable variations, and while you might at first think that removable vinyl would be best, it’s not.
-Removable vinyl is really intended for things like walls or other porous or fragile surfaces that could be damaged by the adhesive on a vinyl.
-But surfaces like metal, glass, and ceramic — which is what you’ll find on things like kitchen appliances — are best decorated with permanent adhesive vinyl, because it will stick better and you CAN remove it from these hard surfaces later if you really want.
+Removable vinyl is really intended for rough surfaces like walls or other porous or fragile surfaces that could be damaged by the adhesive on a vinyl.
+But surfaces like metal, glass, and ceramic — which is what you’ll find on things like kitchen appliances — the best option is permanent adhesive vinyl, because it will stick better and you CAN remove it from these hard surfaces later if you really want.

 Also, I get a lot of questions about what brand of vinyl works best for vinyl decals like this.
 I did a test earlier this year with a variety of vinyls, and honestly I just keep coming back to Cricut permanent vinyl.
 It does a great job, comes in lots of colors and styles, and it’s really easy to get at craft stores.
 I also like Oracal 651, which I feel is of comparable quality, but I find it harder to get and thus I just don’t use it that much.
 I wouldn’t recommend any other vinyl, however.
 You may see store brands, and sometimes at great discounts, but you’re taking a risk with those.
 Also, it’s important that you use reasonably fresh vinyl, as it does have a shelf life of about 1-2 years.
 If your vinyl is older than two years and you haven’t yet applied it to something, it’s time to get some new vinyl.